rarchk/docklock/README.md

 	- should be stored somewhere safe, like S3/Dropbox/AnyOtherStorageService with zero knowledge principle.
 	- Or can stay in server... during runtime, which can be protected by firewalling the VM.

+### Working with gpg
+We use python gnupg(gnu pgp) library to encrypt the /var/lib/docker/aufs/diffs of particular image contexts.
+Docklock.py also contains, a flexible way to set up key in your preferred storage location.